TurkuNLP/dep2dep/README.md

 # Installation

+`dep2dep` uses Prolog as the back-end rule application engine, and a little shimming module to pass data between Python and Prolog, which needs to be compiled.
+On a newish system, this should be as easy as typing `make`.

-## On Ubuntu 16.04 and probably other recent versions
+## Ubuntu

-The following is tested to work on the official [Ubuntu cloud image](https://help.ubuntu.com/lts/serverguide/cloud-images-and-uvtool.html)
+The following is tested to work on the official [Ubuntu cloud image](https://help.ubuntu.com/lts/serverguide/cloud-images-and-uvtool.html) 16.04

 ```
 sudo apt install git build-essential swi-prolog-nox libpcre3-dev python-dev